Kamal934/AnnaPardaan/README.md

 - **Community Engagement**: Participate in events and campaigns to raise awareness about food waste and hunger.
 - **Multi-language Support**: Available in 12 languages.
 - **Google Maps Integration**: Find and donate to nearby hunger spots.

+## Getting Started

+Before running the project, make sure you have the necessary files downloaded:

+    firebase_options.dart: Located in the lib folder.
+    google-services.json: Located in the android/app/ directory.

+You can download these files from the following links:

+    firebase_options.dart
+    google-services.json

 ## 🚀 Installation